 Please, make sure to contact the guys only at an authorized service centre to get genuine services).
-The likelihood of you receiving a free repair, a paid repair, or a replacement depends on the cause of the damage.
-It also depends on the specifics of the warranty agreement with the manufacturer or supplier of your TV.
+The likelihood of you receiving a free tv repair shop, a paid repair, or a replacement depends on the cause of the damage.
+It also depends on the specifics of the warranty agreement with the tv manufacturer or supplier of your TV.

 Get A Professional, Authorized Repair: